Oakey, Queensland: Economy

 Industry is rural based, processing livestock and grain.
-The district has a high concentration of cattle feedlots, one Abattoir, a stockfeed manufacturer, grain trading and transport businesses.
-There is a coal mining operations in the surrounding district, and a businesses servicing the coal seam gas (CSG) industry further west have set up.
+The district has a high concentration of cattle feedlots, an abattoir, a stockfeed manufacturer, grain trading and transport businesses.
+There is a coal mining operation in the surrounding district, and a business servicing the coal seam gas (CSG) industry farther west.

 The township also provides services for agricultural and mining activities in the local area.

-The Oakey Veterinary Hospital has a Specialist Equine Reproduction Centre.
+The Oakey Veterinary Hospital has a specialist equine reproduction centre.

 Education

-Oakey State School is a government primary (Early Childhood-6) school for boys and girls at 24 Campbell Street (27.4393°S 151.7205°E).
+Oakey State School is a government primary (Early Childhood to Year 6) school for boys and girls at 24 Campbell Street (27.4393°S 151.7205°E).
 In 2018, the school had an enrolment of 344 students with 30 teachers (27 full-time equivalent) and 21 non-teaching staff (14 full-time equivalent).
-It includes a special education program.

-St Monica's School is a Catholic primary (Prep-6) school for boys and girls at 75 Lorrimer Street (27.4408°S 151.7193°E).
+It includes a special education program.St Monica's School is a Catholic primary (Preparatory to Year 6) school for boys and girls at 75 Lorrimer Street (27.4408°S 151.7193°E).
 In 2018, the school had an enrolment of 138 students with 12 teachers (10 full-time equivalent) and 12 non-teaching staff (7 full-time equivalent).

-Oakey State High School is a government secondary (7-12) school for boys and girls at 1 Campbell Street (27.4450°S 151.7193°E).
+Oakey State High School is a government secondary (7–12) school for boys and girls at 1 Campbell Street (27.4450°S 151.7193°E).
 In 2018, the school had an enrolment of 454 students with 44 teachers (42 full-time equivalent) and 32 non-teaching staff (23 full-time equivalent).
 It includes a special education program.

 The University of Queensland has a campus for Equine Studies in the town.